victor-andries/SportsStore/README.md

-Sports Store
+# Sports Store

-Introduction:
+## Introduction

-Sports Store is a .NET Core web application designed for purchasing sports equipment.
-It allows users to log in, browse a selection of sports items, add them to their cart, and proceed with a purchase (note that card details and payments are not processed in this sample project).
-Additionally, there is an administration mode for managing sports articles.
+**Sports Store** is a .NET Core web application designed for purchasing sports equipment.
+It allows users to log in, browse a selection of sports items, add them to their cart, and proceed with a purchase (note: payment processing is not included in this sample project).
+The application also features an administration mode for managing sports articles.

-Features:

--User authentication for logging in.

--Browse and purchase sports items.

--Add items to a shopping cart.

--Administration mode for managing sports articles.

--HTML, CSS, and JavaScript for front-end design.
+## Features

+- **User Authentication**: Secure login for accessing the application.
+- **Browse Sports Items**: View a diverse selection of sports equipment.
+- **Shopping Cart**: Add items to your cart and review your selections.
+- **Administration Mode**: Manage and update sports articles through an admin interface.
+- **Front-End Design**: Developed using HTML, SCSS, and JavaScript for a responsive user experience.
--Microsoft SQL Server for database management.
+- **Database Management**: Utilizes Microsoft SQL Server for storing and managing data.

-Technologies Used:
+## Technologies Used

--.NET Core

--C#

--ASP.NET Core MVC

--Entity Framework Core

--HTML, SCSS, JavaScript

--Microsoft SQL Server
+- **.NET Core**: Framework for building the application.
+- **C#**: Programming language used for the application logic.
+- **ASP.NET Core MVC**: Architecture for developing the web application.
+- **Entity Framework Core**: ORM for database access and management.
+- **HTML, SCSS, JavaScript**: Technologies used for front-end design and interactivity.
+- **Microsoft SQL Server**: Database system used for data storage.